fssolutions/AuthDocs/tutorials/1_protected_webapi_aspnet.rst

 .. note:: More info on **Bearer Tokens** are available in the `RFC 6750 <https://tools.ietf.org/html/rfc6750>`__.

-In order to accept and process the provided token, your API the package `IdentityServer3.AccessTokenValidation <https://github.com/IdentityServer/IdentityServer3.AccessTokenValidation>`__ and add the follogin highlighted lines into the startup class:
+In order to accept and process the provided token, you must reference in your API the package `IdentityServer3.AccessTokenValidation <https://github.com/IdentityServer/IdentityServer3.AccessTokenValidation>`__ and add the following highlighted lines into the startup class:

 .. code-block:: C#
   :linenos:
   :emphasize-lines: 3-5, 7-17

   public void Configuration(IAppBuilder app)